guillermodlpa/site/_posts/2022-01-06-no-oriented-questions-to-get-others-to-act.markdown

 ## Iteration: No-Oriented Questions For Myself

-Recently, asking myself questions with this format has pushed me to execute tedious but meaningful tasks I felt lazy about. *Am I going to leave this email unanswered?
+Recently, asking myself questions with this format has pushed me to get done tedious but meaningful tasks I felt lazy about. *Am I going to leave this email unanswered?
 Am I not going to support my peers in preparing this presentation?
 Am I not going to go the extra mile to give context for my teams, so they can plan the upcoming quarters?*

 Those prompts, especially imagining my manager asking me that question, have given me the push to get those things done quickly.